Whis-dev/obsidian-template/personal-planning/README.md

 ## Description

 - For managing advanced to do list
-- In weekly tempalate, you can check daily plan at a glance
+- In weekly template, you can check daily plan at a glance
 - In daily template, you can check weekly to do list

   ```markdown